Shielding Helpdesk Operations from Scattered Spider Attacks

 Mike Engle

 This attack has shown the impact of an inability to accurately verify the identity of a caller when resetting or updating a credential.
 The resulting breach illustrated the intricacies of caller authentication and its pivotal role in mitigating risks.
-Join 1Kosmos as they highlight the vulnerabilities of the exploit within helpdesk and call center operations, underscoring the urgent need for proactive caller identity verification.
+Join 1Kosmos as they highlight the vulnerabilities of the exploit within service desk and call center operations, underscoring the urgent need for proactive caller identity verification.

 During this webinar, 1Kosmos CSO Mike Engle examined identity based Caller ID Verification protocols, coupled with real-world case studies, strategic insights, and invaluable perspectives on fortifying organizational defenses against this evolving cyber threat.